Profile Picture

 • AWI, Bergheimer Straße 58, Room 01.007.

-• Since 2021: PhD candidate in Economics at Heidelberg University
+• Since 2021: PhD candidate in Economics at Heidelberg University (under supervision of J. Oechssler)

 • 2021 - 2023: Visiting PhD student at GESS, Mannheim University